timaliev/git-secrets-encryption/README.md

 ## Abstract

-Automatically encrypt and decrypt secrets in git repository on clone, commit and pull/merge
+Automatically encrypt and decrypt secrets in git repository on clone, commit and pull/merge.
+Files which you choose to protect are encrypted when committed, and decrypted when checked out.
+Developers without the secret key can still clone and commit to a repository with encrypted files.

 ## Prerequisites